-Captain Nazi has connections among various American neo-Nazi terrorists, prison gangs, militias, etc. Some of the most determined call him “the White man’s real Superman” and have conducted terrorist actions to demand his liberation after he was arrested.
+Captain Nazi has connections among American neo-Nazi terrorists, prison gangs, militias, etc..
+The most determined call him “the White man’s real Superman” and have conducted terrorist actions to demand his liberation after he was arrested.

 Our game stats assume that Captain Nazi’s durability includes a minor regenerative aspect.
 This helps account for how quickly he recovered the use of his eyes.
 However this is not clearly demonstrated.
 It’s an hypothetical.

-Krieger claimed that he was the very incarnation of Nazi ideology — a sort of avatar — and could no die as long as those ideas had supporters.
-While some assume that he was making a statement of fact, this just seems to be a grandiose boast (hint – don’t trust Nazis).
+Krieger claimed that he was the very incarnation of Nazi ideology — a sort of mystical avatar — and could not die as long as those ideas had supporters.
+While some assume that he was making a statement of fact, this just seems to be a grandiose boast.
+Hint – don’t trust Nazis.

 In a 2010 appearance, Captain Nazi spots Wildcat (Ted Grant) hiding in shadows.
 He then smugly mentions having enhanced senses.
 The panel implies that he heard Wildcat breathe.